-A Fire Curtain and a Smoke Curtain are similar in appearance and operation, but they are both used for completely different functions.
+A Fire Curtain and a Smoke Curtain are similar in appearance and operation, but they have different functions.

 A fire curtain, on the other hand, is used to provide fire separation between two spaces.
-It may well provide smoke control at the same time, but that is not its primary purpose, which is to prevent the spread of fire, and typically it may be used to protect an open stairway or to prevent fire moving from one floor to another, through an open atrium.
+It may provide smoke control, but that is not its primary purpose, which is to prevent the spread of fire.
+It typically may be used to protect an open stairway or to prevent fire moving from one floor to another, through an open atrium.

 Fire Curtains are required to provide two main functions:

 - To maintain any compartmentation of buildings needed to limit the spread of fire and smoke;

 - To allow access to protected escape routes, both vertical and horizontal, without any loss of fire resistance, and to limit smoke entry into these routes, i.e., protected corridors and protected shafts.